chokoreetosan/reactive-lions-test-app/README.md

 This is a prototype of a video player app.
-The design of this app is inspired by this design
+The design of this app is inspired by this design.

 ![App Design](https://cdn.dribbble.com/users/216631/screenshots/14705117/media/84dc928a43962034e684a3439f7cecca.png?compress=1&resize=1600x1200)